Cohomology and Immersed Curves: Introduction

 \section{Introduction}

 We associate with each generic immersed curve in a closed compact surface an isomorphism class of \emph{intersigned Gauss codes}, which are multi-component double occurrence sequences of symbols drawn from a fixed alphabet whose symbols alternate with signs, with the ordered signs called a \emph{sign sequence}.
-Figure~\ref{fig:curve}
+Figure~\ref{fig:curve1} shows an example of such a curve in a non-orientable surface,